 Originally, we had a spice cake recipe with reduced fat milk, resulting in a crumb that was a little dry, and chunks of apples inside.
 I didn’t like the texture of the chunks, plus with the apple filling that was sandwiched between the layers, it was just too many textures going on.
 Said apple filling was so sour because I used lemons to make the syrup.
 On top of all that, the American buttercream was too sweet and stark in color for such a warm, seasonal cake like this.

 So I changed it.
 Out went the reduced fat milk, in came sour cream and whole milk.
-Out went the cake’s apple chunks, in came appleSAUCE.
-Out went the lemon, in came a milder orange.
+Gone were the cake’s apple chunks, in came appleSAUCE.
+Goodbye lemon, and hello to the milder orange.
 And lastly, a half-pound of cream cheese and even more spices added to the buttercream.

 The trick to a cake like this is keeping the filling encased between the layers with the buttercream.
-If you flub this up, you will have compote seeping (SEEPING) out of your final product, so pay attention to that section of directions.
+Create a “dam” with your piping bag by piping a circle of buttercream around the rim of the cake.
+At this point, you can even meld the inside of the dam to the top of the cake layer for a better seal by brushing just the very interior of the circle down and toward the center of the cake.
+If you flub this up, you will have compote seeping (SEEPING) out of your final product, so pay attention to that section of directions below.

 Did you make this apple spice cake?
 Amazing!
 Tag @easygayoven on Instagram and TikTok to show off your masterpiece.
 (And, if you can, leave a review below!)